Best Taylormade Irons

 • Just a smidge complete lack of forgiveness.

-I can not play these irons and no one I personally know can/should play these irons.
+I cannot play these irons and no one I personally know can/should play these irons.
 These are for Tiger Woods & Adam Scott.

 They are absolute jewels in the bag and at address (along with a heavy dose of intimidation in the mid and long irons).